hapijs/hapi/docs/Reference.md

         - `ttl` - if set to `'upstream'`, applies the upstream response caching policy to the response using the `response.ttl()` method (or passed as an argument to the `onResponse` method if provided).
         - `agent` - a node [http(s) agent](http://nodejs.org/api/http.html#http_class_http_agent) to be used for connections to upstream server.
+        - `maxSockets` - sets the maximum number of sockets available per outgoing proxy host connection. `false` means use the **wreck** module default value (Infinity).
+Does not affect non-proxy outgoing client connections.
+Defaults to `Infinity`.

     - <a name="route.config.view"></a>`view` - generates a template-based response.
 The `view` option can be set to one of:
         - a string with the template file name.